github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-rubygems-registry.md

 gem.metadata = { "github_repo" => "ssh://{% ifversion fpt or ghec %}github.com{% else %}HOSTNAME{% endif %}/OWNER/REPOSITORY" }
 ```

-For information on linking a published package with a repository, see "[Connecting a repository to a package](/packages/learn-github-packages/connecting-a-repository-to-a-package)."
+For information on linking a published package with a repository, see "[AUTOTITLE](/packages/learn-github-packages/connecting-a-repository-to-a-package)."

 {% else %}